Performance Fabrics

 Additionally, PVC vinyl fabric offers good flexibility, elasticity, impact resistance, anti-fouling, and resistance to microbial growth.
 The bottom line is that PVC vinyl fabrics are particularly suitable for safety reasons in products that are close to our daily lives.

-It’s not for nothing that PVC is replacing many traditional materials in non-fabric applications, including wood, metal, concrete and clay.
-PVC is versatile, cost effective, and can offer resistance to most common stresses.
+It’s not for nothing that PVC is replacing many traditional materials in non-fabric applications, including wood, metal, concrete, and clay.
+PVC is versatile, cost-effective, and can resist most common stresses.
 These same qualities are what make PVC vinyl fabrics so ideal for such a wide variety of uses.

 Now that you know a little about PVC vinyl fabrics, download our free whitepaper "The Flexible PVC Composite Textile Advantage" to get the complete details.